An international driver's permit provides complete flexibilityApply for IDP

 Don’t drive above the speed limit

 The speed limit is at 55 mph on highways and rural areas, and 25 or 40 mph in villages and towns.
 Although these are merely suggestions in Belize, you must still adhere to the suggested speed limits because the city roads in Belize, where most signage are found, can get real crowded.
-So following this road rule help prevent vehicular accidents, so you’re not only saving your life, you’re saving others too.
+So, always take care and bring your driving license with you especially if you are looking to become a permanent resident.

 Don’t use your phone while driving